gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 Additional rules for EFS (TCP 2049) if using CSI EFS driver.

+> **Egress note:** The `0.0.0.0/0` egress rule is the simplest configuration.
+For private clusters with strict egress policies, the minimum required destinations are: the Kubernetes API server endpoint, container registries (for image pulls), and AWS APIs (EC2, ELB, STS, S3).
+These can be reached via VPC endpoints or specific CIDR allowlists instead of a blanket egress rule.

 **Risks the user must be aware of:**
 - Missing self-referencing ingress rule -> broken pod-to-pod communication
 - Missing NodePort range -> broken Services
 - Missing egress rule -> nodes can't reach the API server or pull container images
 - Gardener cannot recover from these misconfigurations automatically

+> **Future work:** A health check that verifies the BYO security group contains the minimum required rules could be added as a condition on the Infrastructure resource, providing early feedback to operators without blocking reconciliation.

 #### Alternative: Additive Model (Gardener base SG + user additional SGs)